We are proud to offer low-cost spay and neuter through our year-roundMyrna Mitchell Spay/Neuter Program.

 Animals can reproduce BEFORE they are a year old – cats can reproduce when they are 4 months old, and dogs when they are 6 months.
 They can become pregnant more than once a year.

-Male Dog Neuter Package $65 - includes neuter surgery, rabies vaccination, DAPP booster, flea treatment & pain meds Female Dog Spay Package $75 - includes spay surgery, rabies vaccination, DAPP booster, flea treatment & pain meds Pit Bull/Pit Bull mix Package $25 - includes spay/neuter surgery, rabies vaccination, DAPP booster, flea treatment & pain meds Cat Surgery Package $30 - includes spay/neuter surgery, rabies vaccination, FvRCP booster, flea treatment & pain meds Note: Spay is $30 extra if female is in heat at time of surgery.
+Male Dog Neuter Package $65 - includes neuter surgery, rabies vaccination, DAPP booster, flea treatment & pain meds Female Dog Spay Package $75 - includes spay surgery, rabies vaccination, DAPP booster, flea treatment & pain meds Pit Bull/Pit Bull mix Package FREE - includes spay/neuter surgery, rabies vaccination, DAPP booster, flea treatment & pain meds Cat Surgery Package FREE in 2022 - includes spay/neuter surgery, rabies vaccination, FvRCP booster, flea treatment & pain meds Note: Spay is $30 extra if female is in heat at time of surgery.

 Why is it important to spay or neuter my animal?
 Spaying or neutering has health benefits for your animal, like reducing the risk of certain cancers.
 Spayed or neutered animals are also much less likely to have behaviors like roaming or “marking” territory.